executors/executors/explanatory.md

-If an asynchronous operation completes immediately (that is, within the asynchronous operation's initiating function), the completion handler is scheduled for invocation using the executor's `post` customization point:
+If an asynchronous operation completes immediately (that is, within the asynchronous operation's initiating function), the completion handler is scheduled for invocation using a never-blocking executor created from the original executor `ex`:

-    std::execution::post(ex,
+    auto never_blocking_ex = std::execution::require(ex, std::execution::never_blocking);

+    ex.execute(
         [h = std::move(completion_handler), my_result]() mutable
         {
           h(my_result);
         }
       );

-A never-blocking execution function is used above to ensure that operations that always complete immediately do not lead to deadlock or stack exhaustion.
-On the other hand, if the operation completes later then the asynchronous operation invokes the completion handler using the possibly-blocking execution
+A never-blocking executor is used above to ensure that operations that always complete immediately do not lead to deadlock or stack exhaustion.
+On the other hand, if the operation completes later then the asynchronous operation invokes the completion handler using a possibly-blocking executor:
-function:

-    std::execution::execute(ex,
+    auto possibly_blocking_ex = std::execution::require(ex, std::execution::possibly_blocking);

+    ex.execute(
         [h = std::move(completion_handler), my_result]() mutable
         {
           h(my_result);